-Power Management - This category allows you to select the type (or degree) of power saving and is directly related to the following modes: Doze Mode, Standby Mode, Suspend Mode and HDD Power Down.
+Power Management - This category allows you to select the type (or degree) of Green PC power saving and is directly related to the Suspend Mode and HDD Power Down.
 There are three selections for Power Management, two of which have fixed mode settings:

-Min Saving Minimum power management.
-Doze Mode = 1 hr.
-Standby Mode = 1 hr., Suspend Mode = 1 hr., and HDD Power Down = 15 min.
-Max Saving Maximum power management ONLY AVAILABLE FOR SL CPUs .
-Doze Mode = 1 min., Standby Mode = 1 min., Suspend Mode = 1 min., and HDD Power Down = 1 min.
+Min Saving Minimum power management. will Saving Suspend Mode = 1 hr. , and HDD Power Down = 15 min.
+Max Saving Maximum power management ONLY AVAILABLE FOR SL wax Saving CPUs .
+Suspend Mode = 1 min., and HDD Power Down = 1 min.
+Set each mode individually.
+When Enabled, each range is from 1 User Defined min. to 1 hr., except for HDD Power Down which ranges from 1 min. to 15 min.